Testing

 If you already know the food question or panel family, go straight to the Allermetrix chooser and move faster.

 If the pattern looks clearly seasonal or inhalant-driven, use the environmental lane.
-If food and inhalants are mixed, start with the wizard.
+If food and inhalants are mixed, start with guided testing intake.

 What happens next

 The goal is not to send people into a maze of separate stores or forms.
-The goal is to get them into the right lane quickly, then keep the rest of the experience connected.
+The goal is to choose the right lane quickly, then return a written report and next step that make the findings easier to use.

-Start with the wizard for mixed or unclear stories, or go straight to a focused panel when the question is already clear.
+Start with guided testing intake for mixed or unclear stories, or go straight to a focused panel when the question is already clear.

 Use these only when they complement the main Allerim lane.
 Labcorp is the current local-draw option.
-GlycanAge and iAge stay visible here as future additions, but they should not replace the primary food or mixed-pattern route.
+GlycanAge remains a future addition, and Edifice Health iAge is available as an external partner resource.
+None of these should replace the primary Allerim testing-and-report path.

 Partner lab